Classification and Checklist of Leeches (Phylum Annelida: Class Clitellata: Order Hirudinida) in North America north of Mexico

 Thank you for your interest!
 If you have questions, comments, suggestions, or ideas regarding this website, please send them to me via E-Mail: mjwetzel{AT}illinois.edu

 ** NOTE: The ‘@’ symbol in the email addresses on this page have been replaced with ‘{AT}’ to deter the ‘harvesting, mining, or sweeping’ of active webpages by programs initiated by virtual telemarketers, spammers, hackers, skimmers, bots, and similar ilk who/that perpetuate malware, adware, and/or otherwise create and flood the internet with programs to search the virtual world to auto-collect valid e-mail, social media handles, and other website addresses.
-Thus, you must replace the ‘{AT}’ (in email addresses noted above on this page) with the ‘@’ symbol in order for your email message to be sent and received.
+Thus, you must replace the ‘{AT}’ (in email addresses noted above on this page) with the ‘@’ symbol for your email message to be sent and received.

-Suggested citation for this electronic webpage:
+Suggested citation for this electronic webpage

 Wetzel, M.J., F.R.
 Govedich, W.E.
 Moser, and D.J.
 Klemm.
 2024.
 Classification and Checklist of the Leeches (Phylum Annelida: Class Clitellata: Subclass Hirudinida) occurring in North America north of Mexico.
 March.